davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 ### Error in thermometer calibrations

-Core and rim compositions measured on the microprobe are separated to assess within-sample temperature disequilibrium and late-stage (e.g. eruptive) heating.
+Core and rim compositions are separated to assess within-sample temperature disequilibrium and late-stage (e.g. eruptive) heating.
 Analytical errors (caused by uncertainty in microprobe data) are small, on the order of 5ºC (1$\sigma$).
 Other sources of error include the calibration of the thermometer